scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 fun, lighthearted but meaningful from such dense material?
 The wine and friendship bravado gave us (over) confidence.

 "OK, you first," said Paul.
+Smart.
+He'd wait and see.

-So that's how I spent an August vacation back East.
+So that's how I spent an August vacation back East in 2019.
 You're seeing the inaugural launch of Memeified AI.
 They'll get better.
 Maybe.
 I hope you like it, and have as much fun viewing it as I did putting it together.